About ecological engineering

 Phase one (2020)

-The phase one project used a systematic literature review to identify knowledge gaps and potential applications of eco-engineering design factors to reduce the abundance of marine pest on artificial structures.
+The phase one project used a systematic literature review to identify knowledge gaps and potential applications of eco-engineering design factors to reduce the abundance of marine pests on artificial structures.
 The gaps identified in the review led to an experiment that was conducted in three ports in Australia.
 The experiment focused on examining the effect that differences on surface brightness and microtexture had on the recruitment of native and marine pest species to artificial structures.

 Phase two (2021)

 The phase two project aimed to fill selected knowledge gaps identified in phase one, specifically on the effects of material composition and light availability on the recruitment of native and marine pest species to artificial structures.
+The research identified that increasing light availability promoted macroalgae dominated communities that reduced the abundance of invertebrate marine pests.

 This project was funded by the Biosecurity Innovation Program.